coastalwhite/wavedrom-rs/README.md

 ## Documentation

-This project uses the same syntax for wavejson as the original [WaveDrom][wavedrom-js] project.
+This project uses the same syntax for WaveJson as the original [WaveDrom][wavedrom-js] project.
 Therefore, the original [Hitchhiker's Guide to WaveDrom][hitchhiker] is still a good introduction into several concepts of of WaveJson.
-Additionally, this repository maintains a [book][book].
+Additionally, this repository maintains a [reference book][book].

 ## Testing